Book cover

 (a) Why are the objects of this class mutable?

 8. As discussed in Section 9.5, comments that are used to explain bad code are a code smell.
-In these cases, the ideal is to clean the code, and then, remove the comments.
-Next, we show another category of comments that may be deleted.
+In these cases, the ideal solution is to clean the code, and then remove the comments.
+Below, we show another category of comments that may be deleted.
 Explain why these comments are unnecessary.

 // Student class